Residency Application Information

 - Official college, graduate school and medical school transcripts

 - Official records of board scores (NBME, FLEX, USMLE, LMCC, VQE or FMGEMS)

 - A dean’s letter and two other letters of recommendation

 Information about certification is available from:

 Please call if you are unsure of the status of your application.
 The faculty will review all applications and invite selected candidates for personal interviews.

 The interview day is an important time for you to learn more about us and our program and for us to get to know you.
 Please invite your spouse/significant other to join us for this day.
 You will meet with the program director, other faculty, residents and support staff.
-We conduct interviews from mid-October through December each year.
+We conduct interviews from approximately end of October through mid-January each year.
 We will try to fit your schedule as best we can, although we recommend that you have several dates available.
-Food expenses and one night’s lodging are provided by the residency program.
+Food expenses and one night's lodging are provided by the residency program.

 Appointments are made through the National Resident Matching Program (NRMP).